 George Allen’s Prairie Style 1916 beauty, named one of the most architecturally significant homes in San Francisco, located at 35 Lopez Avenue in Forest Hill:

 A favorite way to traverse the neighborhood by couples, families with their dogs, or joggers, are the large ornate staircases that connect the various parts of the neighborhood.
 Below is the grand Forest Hill staircase as it appears now.

 Originally situated on the edge of undeveloped sand dunes, Forest Hill’s founders correctly foresaw the city’s growth, and today the neighborhood is located amidst of some of San Francisco’s strongest residential areas, with many outstanding attractions nearby.
 Golden Gate Park, the San Francisco Zoo, and the Golden Gate National Recreation Area provide myriad opportunities for outdoor enjoyment, while the DeYoung Museum, Stern Grove Music Festival, UCSF, and California Academy of Sciences offer cultural and intellectual stimulation for young and old.

-Seemingly remote from urban hustle and bustle, Forest Hill is just blocks from the charming shops, restaurants and businesses of West Portal Avenue, and less than a mile from both the Chinese markets of Irving Street and the eclectic shops and restaurants of the Inner Sunset.
-Union Square and the Financial District are just 20 minutes away on the MUNI from the Forest Hill or West Portal stations; and for trips farther afield, 19th Avenue provides easy access to the Peninsula and San Francisco Airport to the south, and to the counties of Marin, Sonoma, Napa and Mendocino to the north.
+Seemingly remote, an oasis from urban hustle and bustle of the City, Forest Hill is just blocks from the charming shops, restaurants and businesses of West Portal Avenue, and less than a mile from both the Chinese markets of Irving Street and the eclectic shops and exceptional restaurants of the Inner Sunset.
+Union Square and the Financial District are less than 20 minutes away by MUNI train from the Forest Hill or West Portal underground stations; and for trips farther afield, MUNI connects to BART and by car 19th Avenue provides easy access to the Peninsula and San Francisco Airport to the south, and to the counties of Marin, Sonoma, Napa and Mendocino to the north.